-Students will expand their skills and knowledge in design and production through the re-modelling or "up-cycling" of an existing garment.
+Students will expand their skills and knowledge in design and production through the creation of 1 stretch and 1 non-stretch garment.
 Students learn how to use a commercial pattern to create fashion.
 They will become aware of current, sustainable textile practices whilst creating quality work.